$\epsilon$-Strong Simulation for Multidimensional Stochastic Differential Equations via Rough Path Analysis: Introduction

 Finally, we note that in order to build our Tolerance-Enforced Simulation procedure we had to obtain new tools for the analysis of L\'{e}vy areas and associated conditional large deviations results for L\'{e}vy areas given the increments of Brownian motion.
 We believe that these technical results might be of independent interest.

 The rest of the paper is organized as follows.
 In Section \ref {Section_Main_Results} we describe the two main results of the paper.
 The first of them, Theorem \ref{th:main}, provides an error bound between the solution to the SDE described in (\ref{eq:main}) and a suitable piecewise constant approximation.
 The second result, Theorem \ref{th:main2}, refers to the procedures that are involved in simulating the bounds, jointly with the piecewise constant approximation, thereby yielding (\ref{TES}).
-Section \ref {Section_Wavelets} is divided into three subsections and it builds the elements behind the proof of Theorem \ref{th:main2}.
+Section \ref {sec:main_alg} is divided into two subsections and it builds the elements behind the proof of Theorem \ref{th:main2}.
 As it turns out, one needs to simulate bounds on the so-called H\"{o}lder norms of the underlying Brownian motion and the corresponding L\'{e}vy areas.
-So, Section \ref {Section_Wavelets} first studies some basic estimates of Brownian motion obtained out of its wavelet synthesis.
+Section \ref{SubS_TES_1} lays out the details of the simulation of the Brownian motion and an upper bound of its $\alpha$-H\"{o}lder norm and Section \ref{sec:sim_levy} lays out the details of the simulation of the L\'{e}vy areas and an upper bound of its $2\alpha$-H\"{o}lder norm.
 Section \ref{Sect_RDE} is also divided in several parts, corresponding to the elements of rough path theory required to analyze the SDE described in (\ref{eq:main}) as a continuous map of Brownian motion under a suitable metric (described in Section \ref {Section_Main_Results}).
-While the final form of the estimates in Section \ref{Sect_RDE} might be somewhat different than those obtained in the literature on rough path analysis, the techniques that we use there are certainly standard in that literature.
+While the final form of the estimates in Section \ref{Sect_RDE} might be somewhat different than those obtained in the literature on rough path analysis, the techniques that we use here are certainly standard in that literature.
 We have chosen to present the details because the techniques might not be well known to the Monte Carlo simulation community and also because our emphasis is in finding explicit constants (i.e. bounds) that are amenable to simulation.